 Harris is a loss, but not a significant one long term.
 He’s about to turn 28, he has never developed a three-point shot and he’s due about $18 million over the next two seasons.
 He’s a nice player — a good defender when he cares, and a creative shot-maker whose passing is underrated.
 But you give up him in a second for Williams, even if you’re only 50 percent sure you can sign Williams to a new deal to kick in after 2012-2013.

 About that extension: Williams signed his most recent contract extension (a three-year deal, with a player option for a fourth year) on July 17, 2008, according to Pro Sports Transactions and news archives.
 According to Larry Coon’s salary cap guide, Williams would not be eligible to sign an extension until exactly three years later — July 17 of this year.
 The current collective bargaining agreement expires by then, which means the Nets — if I’m reading things right, and Coon confirm I am — cannot sign Williams to an extension under the current CBA.
 Which means whatever extension Williams gets will come under a new CBA, which is expected to be less friendly to players.
+In other words: This does not appear to be a case in which the Nets are getting Williams with a mutual understanding that they can get him a Carmelo-type, big-money extension now.

 Whatever.
-This is a great trade for New Jersey
+This is a great trade for New Jersey.

 So there you have it.
 I will go back to writing about stuff I know about.
 Those SI Swimsuit models are hot.